nonylene/vim-keymaps/README.md

 Rotate keymap after exit paste mode (using hook OptionChange).

+"7.4.786" patch is required to enable this feature.

 - `g:keymaps_default`

 First used keymap name.
 If not set, first keymap in array will be used.